Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

 In both cases, the marketing team is trying to use the right tools to measure and improve marketing, but they are not taking into account the privacy ramifications.
 For privacy teams, both incidents likely represent obvious privacy violations, but privacy teams typically don’t have the visibility to take action.
 They don’t get alerted when new trackers are added to websites and apps or new personal data is shared.
 This is why we need new solutions to bridge this visibility gap between privacy and the business.

 Consent management platforms are needed to collect, act on, and record consent.
 Data discovery solutions build a comprehensive inventory of all data in storage but cannot accurately map personal data sharing.
-Privacy code scanning enables full personal data sharing visibility and continuous governance to prevent non-compliant data sharing.
+Product privacy management enables full personal data sharing visibility and continuous governance to prevent non-compliant data sharing.
 Below, we will describe each solution’s capabilities, benefits, and limitations.

 Consent management may not seem like a big deal for companies that don’t share any user data with advertisers.
 These companies will likely build their own cookie banner for their website and implement internal data collection and sharing workflows without a consent management tool.